-During 1994, Mr. Cunningham was a Senior Chemical Adviser for Wertheim Schroder & Co.
+During 1996, Mr. Cunningham was a Senior Chemical Adviser for Schroder Wertheim & Co.
 Incorporated which has performed investment banking services for the Company.

-PROPOSAL TO APPROVE AND ADOPT THE 1995 STOCK INCENTIVE PLAN
+PROPOSAL TO APPROVE AND ADOPT THE 1997 STOCK INCENTIVE PLAN

-In view of the few remaining shares available for the grant of additional stock awards or stock options under the previously adopted stock incentive plans, the Board of Directors has approved, subject to stockholder approval, the adoption of the 1995 Stock Incentive Plan (the "Plan") pursuant to which 500,000 shares of the Company's Capital Stock may be issued or transferred to key employees as stock incentives.
+In view of the few remaining shares available for the grant of additional stock awards or stock options under the previously adopted stock incentive plans, the Board of Directors has approved, subject to stockholder approval, the adoption of the 1997 Stock Incentive Plan (the "Plan") pursuant to which 500,000 shares of Capital Stock may be issued or transferred to key employees as stock incentives.
 The full text of the proposed Plan is set forth as Exhibit A to this Proxy Statement and the following discussion is qualified in its entirety by reference to such text.